How Donorbox Form Fields Are Mapped to Your Salesforce Account

 The details for the UTM parameter fields that you see on your Salesforce Data Mapping page in Donorbox can be found here.

-Custom (Campaign-specific) fields which can be configured by the user
+Custom (Campaign-specific) fields that can be configured by the user

 Donorbox has a powerful form builder that allows you to add custom questions to your campaign form.
 Along with the standard fields, Donorbox gives you the capability to map these additional questions to your Salesforce fields.